-The X-coordinate field contains a 4-octet single precision floating point value.
+(#1498)(#1499)The X-coordinate field contains the X-coordinate of the center of the circle in meters, encoded as a floating point value.

-The Y-coordinate field contains a 4-octet single precision floating point value.
+(#1499)The Y-coordinate field contains the Y-coordinate of the center of the circle in meters, encoded as a floating point value.

 The Radius field contains a 4-octet single precision floating point value.